entercloudsuite/automium-docs/content/guides/grafana.md

 Apply the role with the command `kubectl create -f role-grafana.yml`.

-Now you need to bind the new role to the [Group](kubernetes-group) grafana:
+Now you need to bind the new role to the [Group](https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding) "grafana":

 rolebinding-grafana.yml
 ```yaml